LSDOlab/lsdo_geo/docs/src/welcome.md

 **lsdo_geo** is a Python library for geometry and state modeling/representation, parameterization, and mesh generation tailored for Multidisciplinary Design Optimization (MDO).

-It integrates with [CSDL](https://github.com/LSDOlab/csdl) / CSDL Alpha and provides analytic derivative-compatible parameterizations (such as Free-Form Deformation (FFD) and B-spline sectional parameterization) and automated mesh projection.
+It integrates with [CSDL Alpha](https://github.com/LSDOlab/CSDL_alpha) and provides analytic derivative-compatible parameterizations (such as Free-Form Deformation (FFD) and B-spline sectional parameterization) and automated mesh projection.

 ## Key Capabilities
 - **Sectional & Shape Parameterization**: Easily modify cross-sections, twist, sweep, dihedral, and chord distributions.